-The crown strengthened as much as 0.8 percent to 25.90 to the euro after the decision, its highest since the central bank abandoned a currency cap at around 27 per euro in April, its first step to normalising policy.
+The crown strengthened to 25.940 to the euro, up 0.6 percent on the day.
+It has gained 4 percent since the central bank abandoned a currency cap at around 27 per euro in April, its first step to normalising policy.

-But markets had been split on how soon policymakers would move.
-Half of analysts in a Reuters poll had expected a hike by 20 basis points on Thursday.
+The bank had signalled in June a third-quarter rate hike was possible but markets had been split on how soon policymakers would move, with half of analysts in a Reuters poll expecting a hike on Thursday.

 Sceptics had said the bank would wait mainly because a hike could firm the exchange rate too much and make Czech assets even more attractive to euro-based investors at a time when the European Central Bank is still buying assets and keeping a negative deposit rate.